oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ```

 > **Warning**
 > Do not change `BLOCK_SIGNER_ADDRESS` and `BLOCK_SIGNER_KEY`.
-If you change them, the Oasys team will not be able to run replica nodes for Verse-Layer.
+If you change them, the Oasys team will not be able to run replica nodes for the Verse-Layer.
 Furthermore, if the replica node does not exist, the verifier cannot verify the rollup from your Verse-Layer.
-As a result, the latency of token withdrawal from Verse-Layer to Hub-Layer increases from about 2 minutes to 7 days, resulting in bad UX of the bridge.
+As a result, the latency of token withdrawal from the Verse-Layer to Hub-Layer increases from about 2 minutes to 7 days, resulting in bad UX of the bridge.

 ## 6. Run Containers